-A wide variety of energy technologies conform well to this model (see chart), because it takes a few decades to build the scale of industry necessary to provide 1% of the world’s energy, then long replacement cycles in the energy sector (typically 20-40 years) and competition with incumbent infrastructure limit the rate of further growth.
+A wide variety of energy technologies conform well to this model (see chart), because it takes a few decades to build the scale of industry necessary to provide 1% of the world’s energy.
+After this long replacement cycles in the energy sector (typically 20-40 years) and competition with incumbent infrastructure limit the rate of further growth.

-The model implies that groups of technologies still in the early phases of deployment, including CCS, concentrated solar thermal power, geothermal, and large scale electricity storage technologies will take several decades to reach very large scale.
-They will thus probably only be in a position to make a really large contribution to emissions abatement towards the middle of this century (if at all).
-For example the rate of CCS growth shown the deployment chart above already seems highly optimistic.
-(For some reason CCS seems to have been plotted as energy in rather than electricity out, so if the line for CCS reached the same annual energy as solar or wind it would still be generating only about a third as much electricity.)
+The pattern implies that groups of technologies still in the early phases of deployment, including CCS, concentrated solar thermal power, and geothermal will take several decades to reach very large scale.
+They will thus probably only be in a position to make a really large contribution to emissions abatement around the middle of this century (if at all).

-This emphasises the importance of deployment of those technologies that are already at scale (wind, solar and nuclear).
-Continuing improvements in energy efficiency (despite rebound effects) and the use of natural gas in power generation also have an important role to play in emissions reductions pathways.
-And of course the sooner the scale-up of early-stage technologies such CCS begins the earlier they will be able to make a very large contribution, so starting now remains very valuable.
+This emphasises the importance of deployment of those technologies that are already at scale (wind and solar in particular, and perhaps nuclear).
+Continuing improvements in energy efficiency (despite rebound effects) and reductions in coal burn also have an important role to play in emissions reductions pathways.
+And of course the sooner the scale-up of early-stage technologies such CCS begins the earlier they will be able to make a more material contribution, so starting now remains valuable.

-More recently, Solar PV has been growing much more rapidly than the model suggests, with quite different supply side characteristics to other energy technologies, being much more scalable.
+Solar PV has quite different supply side characteristics to other energy technologies, being much more scalable.
 Energy efficiency technologies also have different characteristics, as the authors of the modelling work acknowledge.
-Other demand side technologies such as electric vehicles seem also seem likely to be able to scale up somewhat more rapidly than these projections suggest.
-And while some storage technologies might take time to reach scale lithium ion batteries seem likely to be able to grow very rapidly as there production is also scalable, although there may be some supply chain constraints that may partially limit this.
-These imply potentially different prospects for deployment in these cases.
+Other demand side technologies such as electric vehicles seem also seem likely to be able to scale up somewhat more rapidly than these projections suggest, with major implications for the energy mix.
+And lithium ion batteries seem likely to be able to continue to grow very rapidly as there production is also scalable, although there may be some supply chain constraints that may partially limit this.
+These imply different prospects for deployment in these cases.

 [i] Kramer,GJ and Haigh,M. No quick switch to low-carbon energy, Nature Vol462, December 2009